SofaComplianceRobotics/Emio.demo_sensing/demo_sensing.md

     This script subscribes to the topics __Sensor/Force__ and __TCP/Frame__ and publishes on the topic __TCPTarget/Frame__._

 2. In the first simulation (Run SOFA button below), publish the force (see Image 1.):
+    0. Redo the steps of the __Force Estimation Demo__ section
     1. From the __Input/Output__ window, in the __Output__ section, click the checkbox __Sensor/Force__
     2. And then click the __Publish__ button

     #runsofa-button("assets/labs/demo_sensing/demo_sensing.py")

-3. Run a second simulation by clicking the button below, then press the play button to start the simulation.
+4. Run a second simulation by clicking the button below, then press the play button to start the simulation.
 Set up the second robot Emio like in the simulation, [connect the robot to your computer](https://docs-support.compliance-robotics.com/docs/next/Users/Emio/getting-started-with-emio/#connecting-emio-to-your-computer) and then [connect the simulation](https://docs-support.compliance-robotics.com/docs/next/Users/SOFARobotics/GUI-user-manual/#controlling-the-real-robot).

     Now set up the GUI (see Image 2.).
 From the __Input/Output__ window: